mhussien86/flicker_image_search/README.md

 ### What is this repository for? ###
-Flicker image search app using mvvm archtecture + repository pattern.
+Flicker image search app using mvvm architecture + repository pattern.

 ### How do I get set up? ###